 The BareField class is intended to be used only with SQLite.
 Since SQLite uses dynamic typing and data-types are not enforced, it can be perfectly fine to declare fields without any data-type.
 In those cases you can use BareField.
-It is also common for SQLite virtual tables to use meta-columns or untyped columns, so for those cases as well you may wish to use an untyped field.
+It is also common for SQLite virtual tables to use meta-columns or untyped columns, so for those cases as well you may wish to use an untyped field (although for full-text search, you should use SearchField instead!).